Ruanrodrigues20/password_manager/README.md

 ## License

-This project is open-source and distributed under the MIT License.[MIT License](LICENSE.txt)
+This project is open-source and distributed under the [MIT License](LICENSE.txt).

 ---